-- 1. Care Advice given per Pregnancy Decreased Fetal Movement (Adult) guideline. - Reassurance: Given what you have told me, it sounds like you do not need to go to Labor and Delivery at the hospital right now.
+- 1. Care Advice given per Pregnancy Decreased Fetal Movement (Adult) guideline. - 2.
+Reassurance and Education: Given what you have told me, it sounds like you do not need to go to Labor and Delivery at the hospital right now.
 But I want to make certain that you are comfortable with this and give you instructions on performing a kick count. - 3.
-Kick Count Instructions: - Pick the time of the day that the baby is most active. - Sit back in a comfortable chair or lay down on your side (preferably left) in bed, in - a quiet room with no distractions (e.g., radio, TV, cell phone, computer, children). - Count any baby movements (even small ones).
-Count up to 10. - Normal kick count 5 or more in one hour or 10 or more in 2 hours. - Low kick count less than 5 in one hour or under 10 in 2 hours. - 4.
-Call Back If: - Low kick count (under 5 in 1 hour or under 10 in 2 hours) - Normal kick count but you still are worried that something is wrong - You have other questions or concerns. - 5.
-Reassurance: Given what you have told me, it sounds like you do not need to go to Labor and Delivery at the hospital right now.
+Kick Count Instructions: - Pick the time of the day that your baby is most active. - Sit back in a comfortable chair or lay down on your left side in bed. - Do this in a quiet room (no TV, cell phone, computer, or children). - Count any baby movement (kicks, rolls, flutters).
+Count up to 10. - Normal Kick Count: 5 or more in one hour or 10 or more in 2 hours. - Low Kick Count: Less than 5 in one hour or less than 10 in 2 hours.

+- Low kick count (under 5 in 1 hour or under 10 in 2 hours) - Normal kick count but you still are worried that something is wrong - You have other questions or concerns. - 5.
+Reassurance and Education: Given what you have told me, it sounds like you do not need to go to Labor and Delivery at the hospital right now.
 But I want to make certain that you are comfortable with this and to answer any questions that you have.